samuelgoto/proposal-optional-types/FAQ.md

 ## Open Design Questions

-* What’s the the [maximally-minimal](http://wirfs-brock.com/allen/files/papers/standpats-asianplop2016.pdf) subset of features that will lead to a usable type system.
-Defer features with complex semantics (such as generics) or with dependencies in flight (e.g. typing public/private members) to a later version.
-* Nullability by default or not
 * Pervasive type inference vs. explicit types everywhere (big one)
 * Runtime vs. ahead of time focus (my `let x : number = false ? "string" : 0` example).
-* This may be in the non-negotiable category though (like unsound optional types), in which case that should be stated.
+This may be in the non-negotiable category though (like unsound optional types), in which case that should be stated.
 * Disallowing implicit coercions
 * Structural vs. nominal classes
 * Introducing new interface syntax and concepts (especially classes implementing interfaces)